turingschool/front-end-curriculum/lessons/security-with-jwts.md

 - be able to implement a protected route and API endpoint by verifying a JWT

 ## Application Security with JSON Web Tokens
-Securing your single page applications means that any application data being transmitted must be done so in a verifiable and trusted manner.
+Securing your single page applications means that any application data being transmitted must be done so in a secure, verifiable, and trusted manner.
 This includes scenarios such as user authentication and API requests to send and retrieve application data.
-Without these features, applications can't really do much.
 Despite how important it is to keep security issues in mind while building applications, many launch without any precautions in place.
 While security is a difficult problem to solve, there are some standards we can take advantage of to help make our apps more secure.

 ## Introducing JSON Web Tokens
 JSON Web Tokens, JWTs for short, provide us with a compact way to securely transmit data encoded as a JSON object.
 JSON objects are simple and compact, making them easy to pass along as query strings, headers, and request bodies.
 Similar to API Keys that help verify access to an API, JSON web tokens can be passed along to your server requests, and look something like this: